This course is only open to applicants who are a resident in the North West area.

 Opportunities for practice learning will be available in clinical skills labs prior to clinical placements.

 Each student will be allocated a personal tutor to support personal learning, personal development and reflection on practice.

-Students are required to undertake 100 hours of supervised clinical practice.
+Students are required to undertake a minimum of 100 hours of supervised clinical practice.
 This practice must be supervised by a named mentor who will ultimately 'sign-off' successful completion of the required competencies.
 The work based mentor will have undergone appropriate mentor preparation with the University.
 Clinical assessment documents will be provided to help students to achieve competencies.

 Portfolio (100 per cent) 3000 words

 Written assignment (2500 words)